 Tinka is a junior mineral exploration company engaged in the acquisition and exploration of base and precious metals mineral properties in Peru, with the aim of developing these properties to a stage where they can be exploited at a profit, or arranged for joint venture whereby other companies can provide funding for development.
-The Company's activities have been focused on exploring its 100% owned Ayawilca and Colquipucro Properties (collectively the "Ayawilca Project"), located 40 kilometres northwest of Cerro de Pasco, Central Peru.
+The Company's activities are focused on exploring its 100% owned Ayawilca and Colquipucro Properties (collectively the "Ayawilca Project"), located 200 kilometres northeast of Lima and 40 kilometres northwest of Cerro de Pasco, Central Peru.
 As of the date of this MD&A, the Company has not earned any production revenue, nor found any proven reserves on any of its properties.
-The Company is a reporting issuer in British Columbia and Alberta and trades on the TSX Venture Exchange ("TSXV") as a Tier 1 issuer, under the symbol "TK", on the OTC Pink under the symbol "TKRFF", on the Lima Stock Exchange under the symbol "TK", and on the Frankfurt Exchange under the symbol "TLD".
+The Company is a reporting issuer in British Columbia and Alberta and trades on the TSX Venture Exchange ("TSXV") as a Tier 1 issuer, under the symbol "TK", on the OTCQB under the symbol "TKRFF", on the Lima Stock Exchange under the symbol "TK", and on the Frankfurt Exchange under the symbol "TLD".

 On January 13, 2020 the Company closed a strategic private placement equity financing with Compañia de Minas Buenaventura SAA ("Buenaventura") issuing 65,843,620 shares to Buenaventura for \$16,000,000 to the Company.
 Buenaventura is a precious and base metals mining and exploration-development company with numerous mining operations in Peru, and is listed on the New York Stock Exchange and Lima Stock Exchange.
-Buenaventura is an insider of Tinka, holding approximately 19.3% of the outstanding common shares.
-Sentient Global Resources Fund IV, LP ("Sentient"), an insider of the Company, exercised its pre-existing participation rights in respect of the private placement.
-As a result, Sentient subscribed for 10,288,066 shares at the same issue price for \$2,500,000 and now holds an aggregate of 74,036,831 common shares of Tinka, approximately 21.7% of the Company's outstanding common shares.
+Buenaventura is an insider of Tinka, holding approximately 19.3% of the Company's issued and outstanding common shares.

+Sentient Global Resources Fund IV, LP ("Sentient"), an insider of the Company, holds an aggregate of 73,382,073 common shares of Tinka, approximately 21.5% of the Company's issued and outstanding common shares.